kristianmandrup/dragonslayer/README.md

 The rendering/templating system is simply an Output system.

-## Slayer API and naming

-The Slayer API is built by referencing the main API.
-This makes it completely detached and independent.
-This allows you to easily substitute any part of the API with your own custom solution.

-The standard setup provides an API such as `dragon.armor` which includes the Security API.
-You can define your own API like this:

-TODO: show example of custom API!

 ### Injection via macros

 Still under consideration.
 Would be nice to use a macro syntax similar to AtScript for Angular 2, but then again, perhaps no need for this if we just hide imp. details under a nice API.